icons8/lunacy-docs/docs/symbols.md

 ### Hotspot overrides

 If your template features a hotspot, you can override its target artboard.
 Optionally, you can select the none override option to disable the hotspot.

+## Duplicating symbols

+You can duplicate your existing symbols and quickly create new ones based on their parents.

+To duplicate a symbol:

+* Select the symbol in the left panel or on the canvas and press `Ctrl + D`.

+    OR
+* Right-click the symbol in the left panel or on the canvas, then select **Duplicate** on the displayed menu.